 Additionally, malleable iron offers excellent surface hardening.
 It resists scratching and abrasions.
 It possesses superior tensile strength compared to gray iron, although far less tensile strength than ductile iron.

 Its ductility means that malleable iron permits a variety of “cold working” operations during the finishing process.
-Its enhanced ductility enables malleable iron to sustain machining well.
-We can bend, straighten, or stamp this metal to create marketable components.
-Malleable iron will tolerate these operations.
+Its enhanced ductility enables malleable iron to

 One property of malleable iron has posed a drawback for its use in some commercial settings.
 It will sometimes shrink during cooling.
 The loss of dimensional stability makes it unsuitable for the creation of products requiring high tolerance ranges.